Life is too short to not enjoy every day. Start out by surrounding yourself with your favorite things.

 Instead, I choose to treat every day as a special occasion.
 So if I want to bake my family a cake from scratch – but it’s not anyone’s birthday – then I do.
 And I serve it on the same dishes that I would on Christmas Day.

-When company comes over for dinner, my family isn’t surprised by some fabulous menu and fancy place settings – because they get the same kind of meals and place settings most days of the week.
+When company comes over for dinner, my family isn’t surprised by some fabulous menu and fancy place settings – because they get the same kind of meals and place settings every day of the week.
 It’s not that our guests aren’t special, but I make sure to make the most of every day with my family.
 Because my husband and children are my special guests.

 When I want to wear my favorite clothes in the middle of the week – and it’s not date night, or a girls’ night out – then I do.